x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/offline-address-books/configure-distribution-properties.md

 ---
 localization_priority: Normal
-description: For each offline address book (OAB) distribution point in Exchange, you can configure two URLs—an internal URL that can be accessed only from your internal corporate network and an external URL that can be accessed from the internet. ms.topic: article
+description: For each offline address book (OAB) distribution point in Exchange, you can configure two URLs: an internal URL that can be accessed only from your internal corporate network and an external URL that can be accessed from the internet. ms.topic: article
 author: dstrome
 f1_keywords: